-When assessing the relative importance given to execution factors, GS will take into account the following criteria for determining the relative importance of the execution factors in the circumstances:
+When assessing the relative importance given to execution factors, Goldman Sachs Paris ("GSPIC") will take into account the following criteria for determining the relative importance of the execution factors in the circumstances:

-- the characteristics of the client including the regulatory categorisation of the client; - \bullet the characteristics of the relevant order; - the characteristics of financial instruments that are the subject of the relevant order; and - the characteristics of the execution venue to which that relevant order can be directed.
+- the characteristics of the client including the regulatory categorisation of the client; - the characteristics of the Relevant order; - the characteristics of financial instruments that are the subject of the Relevant order; and - the characteristics of the execution venue to which that Relevant order can be directed.

-Subject to any specific instructions, taking into account the criteria above, GS will generally give the highest priority to:
+Subject to any specific instructions, taking into account the criteria above, GS will generally give the highest priority to net price.
+The remaining execution factors are generally given equal ranking.